tomaszgawron901/EncryptingFiles/README.md

 - Chose algorithm.
 Enter 'DES' to chose DES algorithm or 'TDES' to chose triple DES algoripth.
 - Enter a key.
 For DES swith a lenght of 7 signs, for TDES with a lenght of 21.

-- To chow help type '?'.
+- To show help type '?'.
 - To go back to previous stage type 'B'.